 Do you know where black pepper comes from?
 Or what a vanilla plant looks like?
 How about nutmeg?
-We were lucky enough to take a tour of a spice plantation in Zanzibar, which answered a lot of these questions for us.
+We were lucky enough to take a spice tour in Zanzibar, which answered a lot of these questions for us.

 Zanzibar’s spice history goes back about 2000 years ago, when the Persian Zenj sultanate was established in 975 AD.
 The Zenj traded ivory, gold, spices and slaves with the Chinese merchants who sailed through India and Persia, bringing garlic and lemongrass to the island.
 As trade increased, Zanzibar received cinnamon and cardamom from Asia, while the Portuguese brought cacao and chilli from South America.